gajzzs/YourEnviroment/README.md

 The reason behind this is that colors influence us.
 The overall picture.

-May be other things too but i haven't know it and didn't applied inside MAC.
+May be other things too but i haven't know it and didn't applied inside Mac.

 ### Changes to Wallpaper